rio282/mp3-album-cover/README.md

 pip install -r requirements.txt
 ```

-> *Make sure that you're in the root directory of the project when running the command above*
+> Make sure you’re in the project root when running the command above.

+---

 ## Notes